eagereyes/eagereyes.org/publications/Morton-SIGMOD-2014.md

 ---
 title: "Public Data and Visualizations: How are Many Eyes and Tableau Public Used for Collaborative Analytics?"
+description: "Recently, online visual analytics systems have emerged as popular tools for data analysis and sharing.
+The database community has an important role to play in shaping the design and implementation of these new types of systems.
+Little, however, is known about how these systems are used today.
+In this paper, we address this shortcoming by presenting an analysis of usage patterns of Many Eyes and Tableau Public, two popular Web-based, collaborative visual analytics systems."
 ---

 # Public Data and Visualizations: How are Many Eyes and Tableau Public Used for Collaborative Analytics?